 Young children experiment with any materials they have to hand, pushing and pulling, rolling and dropping, squeezing and hammering to see what happens.
 This is the most interesting work a toddler can undertake.

-When you find a toy that your under-three likes, it’s probably because it taps in to their desire to investigate.
+When you find a toy that your under-three likes, it’s probably because it taps into their desire to investigate a particular concept.

 There is no right or wrong with heuristic play, only discovery.
 Children have schemas, mental models of how the world works.
 Through experimentation they test those models and adjust them accordingly if new information comes to light: